 Tip 1.
 Preparing Your Power Wheelchair for Storage

-When it comes to storing your motorized wheelchair, preparation is key for maintaining its integrity.
+When it comes to storing your electric wheelchair, preparation is key for maintaining its integrity.
 The first thing you should do, when at all possible, is make sure that the batteries are fully charged before storing.

 Tip 2.
 Where to Store Your Motorized Wheelchair

-Ideally, your motorized wheelchair’s batteries should be stored in a climate above 32 degrees to help prevent them from freezing while you’re away.
+Ideally, your wheelchair’s batteries should be stored in a climate above 32 degrees to help prevent them from freezing while you’re away.
 They also should be disconnected from the device to help slow down the rate of discharge.

 Tip 3.
 Maintaining Your Power Wheelchair